stormpath/stormpath-documentation/source/accnt_mgmt.rst

     (python.todo)

-.. only:: rest or csharp or vbnet or python
+.. only:: rest or csharp or vbnet or python or java

   In both cases, you send an array in this format: